GR from RG: Gravity Is Induced From Renormalization Group Flow In The Infrared: RG Flow of Boundary Conditions

 The fields at the UV boundary, $\{\gamma_{ab}(\infty), T_{ab}(\infty)\}$, are not independent of the fields at a finite cutoff slice $\Sigma(r_c)$ with radius $r_c$, $\{\gamma_{ab}(r_c), T_{ab}(r_c)\}$.
 They are connected by the bulk equations of motion, which dictate the radial evolution between the two slices.
 In principle, one can solve these evolution equations to express the UV data as a functional of the IR data:

 The original Dirichlet boundary condition $\delta \gamma_{ab}(\infty) = 0$ becomes a constraint on the variations of the IR fields:

 That is, a simple Dirichlet condition in the UV has morphed into what is generically a complicated, \textit{mixed} Dirichlet-Neumann boundary condition at the finite cutoff surface.
 It no longer demands that the metric be fixed, $\delta \gamma_{ab}(r_c) = 0$.
-Instead, it imposes a functional relationship between variations of the metric and variations of its conjugate momentum, the energy-momentum tensor.\footnote{The explicit asymptotic form is as follows \cite{Adami:2025pqr}, $ \delta h_{ab}(\epsilon) = - \frac{\kappa_5}{5 L^3} \, \delta \Big( L^4 T_{ab}(\epsilon) \Big) + \mathcal{O}(\epsilon^2)\, , \text{with} \ \epsilon \equiv L^2/r^2 \ll 1$. } This is precisely what is required for a dynamical theory of gravity.
+Instead, it imposes a functional relationship between variations of the metric and variations of its conjugate momentum, the energy-momentum tensor.\footnote{The explicit asymptotic form is as follows \cite{Adami:2025pqr}, $ \delta h_{ab}(\epsilon) = - \frac{\kappa_5}{5 L^3} \, \delta \Big( L^4 T_{ab}(\epsilon) \Big) + \mathcal{O}(\epsilon^2)\, , \text{with} \ \epsilon \equiv L^2/r^2 \ll 1$.
+For the AdS$_3$ example, where we have a much better control over the equations, the closed form (not as a large $r$ expanded version) has been worked out and discussed in \cite{Sheikh-Jabbari:2025kjd}. } This is precisely what is required for a dynamical theory of gravity.
 The metric is now free to fluctuate, as long as its fluctuations are correlated with those of the matter and energy sources described by $T_{ab}$.
 The RG flow of boundary conditions effectively ``unfreezes" the metric, turning it from a static background into a responsive, dynamical player.

 Thus, the emergence of gravity is a two-fold process, perfectly captured by the holographic RG.
 The flow towards IR generates the Einstein-Hilbert action, providing the rules for the dynamics.
 Simultaneously, the flow of boundary conditions liberates the metric from its UV Dirichlet boundary condition prison, allowing it to participate in dynamics.
 The result is a consistent, self-contained picture where gravity is not postulated, but \textit{induced} by the RG flow.